MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 dumb performance pitfalls, and doesn't allow you to use these functions in performance-sensitive hotpaths of your application.
 Not to mention that these methods only exist on JavaScript's `js:LANG>Array` type, so you need to convert all iterators (e.g. `js:LANG>Map`, `js:LANG>Set`) into an array with `js:LANG>Array.from`, wasting more allocations.
 Here we'll build an efficient, elegant alternative using lazy evaluated generators, and at the end I provide a TypeScript implementation with heaps of fancy functional list operations, all efficient as heck.
+Plus, I eventually got around to publishing it on npm as [`lazy-from`](https://www.npmjs.com/package/lazy-from) so you can use it and its 0 dependencies in your project with just
+`sh:LANG>npm install lazy-from`.

 Returning to the horror of JavaScript's original design, take for instance the following example: